 Registration badges will be distributed at low touch stations utilizing pick-up time slots or other means to effectively limit crowds during the designated registration hours.
 Clearly marked lines with social distancing decals will also be set up to direct one-way traffic flow.

 Will conference attendance be limited to a certain capacity?

 NDIA is following—and will remain in compliance with—all city, state, and federal guidelines.
 If the direction from federal, state, or local official public health authorities’ changes, NDIA will adhere to the new guidance.
-Current local guidance allows for full capacities indoors with the proof of vaccination and required face masks.
+Current local guidance allows for full capacities indoors.

 How will food be served?